 Community environmental projects

-Care groups, supported by Greater Wellington, are working throughout the region to restore rivers and streams, wetlands and lakes, estuaries, dunes and coastal cliffs.
-The environment belongs to all of us.
-Getting involved with an environmental project helps to make sure we all have a better place to live.
-It can also mean new friends, new skills and most importantly fun.
-Learn more about Learn more about care groups.
+Individuals, teams and groups, supported by Greater Wellington, are working throughout the region to restore rivers and streams, wetlands and lakes, estuaries, dunes and coastal cliffs.
+You can get involved with an environmental project to enable us all to have a better place to live, work and play.

-We can also arrange for your workforce to get involved in activities, such as tree planting in regional parks.
+We encourage workplaces to get involved in restoration activities and can organize events to involve your company.
 Take a break from your desk, do some team-building and help out the environment at the same time.